ie8701va/PythonCourse/README.md

 # Python Projects by Ieva

-This repository contains several Python scripts created as part of various assignments.
-Each script demonstrates different aspects of Python programming, including working with Numpy arrays, creating a number guessing game, data visualization, and image processing.
+This repository contains a collection of Python scripts developed for various assignments.
+Each script showcases different aspects of Python programming, including working with Numpy arrays, creating a number guessing game, data visualization, and image processing.

 ## Table of Contents